 * Clear out any annuals that are spent as well.
 Leaving them in the ground is easier yes but diseases and pests are discouraged when you clear the beds and allow them to overwinter plant free.
 So if they are no longer useful, get them out of there.
 If any of the plants did show signs of disease, toss them in the garbage, do not compost them.

-* After clearing your garden beds cover them with an inch or two of compost or aged manure to help improve the fertility of your soil.
+* After clearing your garden beds cover them with an inch or two of compost or aged manure and a layer of leaf mulch to help improve the fertility of your soil.

-* Cover beds with mulch or garden fabric.
+* Cover beds with mulch.
 This helps maintain a good porous surface and helps prevent soil erosion.

 * Veggies – Cover strawberries with straw, cut back asparagus fronds after they brown from the first frost, and re-pot annual herbs to bring indoors.